✔ Introduction to a variety of multi-cultural food stores, ranging from hidden gems to hip trendsetters

 Free for kids under 7!

-*Book on our website to access the Website Special ticket option, as well as receive our free neighbourhood e-guide and access to our exclusive Food Concierge service.
+*Book on our website to access the Website Special ticket option, as well as receive our free neighbourhood e-guide.

-Tasty Tours has been hosting food tours in Kensington Market for over 10 years and the impact of the COVID-19 pandemic on the neighbourhood is the worst we've seen.
-But Kensington Market, like it's immigrant heritage, is full of survivors who have braved countless changes in the neighborhood, including the most recent business-decimating pandemic.
+Tasty Tours has been hosting food tours in the historic Kensington Market for over 10 years.
+Like its immigrant heritage, Kensington Market is full of survivors who have braved countless changes in the neighborhood, including the most recent business-decimating pandemic.
 Find out what makes Kensington so special, and let’s support them together!
-International travel may not be so easy these days, but still we'll travel:
+All within one neighbourhood, we will travel: